 Library hours vary throughout the year based on the academic calendar as put forth by the College.
-Each semester, hours will be posted outside the library entrances.
+Each semester hours will be posted outside the library entrances.
 During non-academic periods of time, hours will be abbreviated.
 A notice will be posted at the LRC entrance.
 On rare occasions, the library may be unstaffed without prior notice.

 In these cases, students may request assistance from the College receptionist, the Educational Technology Coordinator, or the OSF SAMC Medical Librarian.
 A combination printer/photocopier machine is provided for student use.
-Students may print course-related materials for free.
-To continue this practice, we ask students to be good stewards in relation to printing volumes and costs.
+At this time, students may print course related materials for free.
+In order to continue this practice, we ask students to be good stewards in relation to printing volumes and costs.
 Students are responsible for compliance with the federal copyright regulations.
 For additional information about these regulations, please contact the LRC Supervisor.